parthvirana29/parthvirana29/README.md

 - 👋 Hi, I’m @parthvirana29
-- 👀 I’m interested in a full-time software engineer/ software developer role.
+- 👀 I’m a software engineer
-- 🌱 I’m currently learning objects and algorithms.
+- 🌱 I’m currently working on developing a portfolio
 - 💞️ I’m looking to collaborate on any projects where I could learn, explore, and make an impact.
 - 📫 Reach out to me on linkedIn: https://www.linkedin.com/in/parthvi-rana/